robinlu0705/toy-robot-lib/examples/nodeCLI/README.md

 # Example - Node CLI

+This example is an implementation of Toy Robot Simulator.

-This example demonstrates how to use the Toy Robot library to create a command line interface of Toy Robot Simulator.
+It demonstrates how to use the Toy Robot Lib to implement a command line interface of Toy Robot Simulator.

 ## Getting Started